Autonomiq/Autonomiq-documentation/dev/docs/commands.md

 * *[click/press] [on/at] [radio/checkbox] next to [element text]*

 ```
-  Click on radio next to      'California'
+  Click on radio next to      'Montana'
   Click at checkout next to   'California'
   Press on radio next to      'California'
   Press at checkout next to   'California'